 In this commentary, the author first looks at some ethical reasoning supporting physician-assisted dying.
 Second, he examines some of the lines that have been drawn between withdrawing and withholding life-sustaining treatment on the one hand, and physician-assisted dying on the other.
 Finally, he relates both of these matters to constitutional reasoning, beginning with Cruzan and ending with the cases before the Supreme Court at the time of the article's publication.

 12 St. John's J. Legal Comment.
 599-609 (1997)

 Scholarly Commons Citation

 Gostin, Lawrence O., "The Constitutional Right to Die: Ethical Considerations" (1997).
 Georgetown Law Faculty Publications and Other Works.
-Paper 748.
+748.